 Simply put, this refers to knowing where your bullet should land after the trigger is pulled.
 But as most shooters know, the trajectory of a bullet is an arc and not a flat line out of the barrel.
 If you’re shooting a handgun, take the time to shoot at targets at 3, 5, 10, 15, and 25 yards away.

 Record where the rounds begin to group, and you’ll have a better understanding of the point of impact.
 A rifle – especially one with high-mounted optics like an AR15 – should be shot at ranges spanning 10-200 yards.
 This can help the shooter see the difference between the point of impact at near point-blank ranges – and much further out.

-INVEST IN AMMUNITION
+INVEST IN ROUNDS

 While practice doesn’t always make perfect, significant time behind the trigger can help you better mesh with your gun.
-Don’t waste money on high-tech ammunition if you’re just punching paper.
+Don’t waste money on high-tech rounds if you’re just punching paper.
 Instead, shoot the same weight bullet you’ll eventually use in your weapon during hunting season or for self-defense.
 For example, 180-grain .40 S&W round– use a full-metal jacket for practice and hollow points for defense.